bharvey2023/HeartBeat-Sensor/README.md

 2. Detects voltage spikes corresponding to heartbeats.
 3. Computes time intervals between spikes to calculate BPM.
 4. Sends data via serial to Python, which stores and analyzes it.
 5. Graphs the data and shows trends over chosen time intervals.
+6. Adds data to database to track trends.

 ## Getting Started
 1. Connect the heartbeat sensor to the Arduino (A0 for signal, plus power and ground).